INVERTO Raw Materials Study in cooperation with the trade journal Handelsblatt

 Price and supply reliability in raw materials management

-112 managing directors, board members and purchasing managers from companies in Germany, Austria, Switzerland and the UK participated in this year’s study.
+112 managing directors, board members and purchasing managers from companies in Germany, Austria, Switzerland and the UK participated in the study 2018.
 The results show that because of the current global political situation, tension over substantial price increases and supply problems have become a major factor in raw materials management.

 Raw material buyers are concerned about protectionism and trade wars and apprehensive about the substantial impact these may have on prices as well as availability of raw materials.
 Despite these developments, most raw material buyers have not initiated adequate preventive measures.